 Staying in a lighthouse is a unique way to unwind and relax, and sometimes you can find hidden clues to its history right on your doorstep – you just have to know where to look!

-I’ve stayed in a number of lighthouses, and got married in a lighthouse – we even stayed in a lighthouse cottage for our honeymoon!
+I’ve stayed in a number of lighthouses, and even got married in a lighthouse, staying in a lighthouse cottage for our honeymoon!

 And it’s not just lighthouses you can stay in…